 Thomas H. Thornburg, Criminal Law, Senior Associate Dean

-Richard B. Whisnant, Gladys Hall Coates Distinguished Professor of Law and Government.
-Environmental Law
+Richard B. Whisnant, Gladys Hall Coates Distinguished Professor of Public Law and Policy, Environmental Law

 Mark F. Botts, Mental Health Law